riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 seem like good long-term fit for them.
 Until recently hasn't happened at all.
 Surprised.

-24:47: The way I think of it, GW has a CEO and it's Elie, Open Phil has a CEO and it's Holden.
+24:47: Male board member: The way I think of it, GW has a CEO and it's Elie, Open Phil has a CEO and it's Holden.
 Is that accurate?

-25:14: Succession planning?
+25:14: Elie: Succession planning?
 Think it's helpful to move through the topics and then come back to open-ended topics.

-26:00: Where do you guys see the upper thresholds of GW/Open Phil on headcounts?
+26:00: Male board member: Where do you guys see the upper thresholds of GW/Open Phil on headcounts?

 26:23: Elie: I don't have a useful answer.
 It's possible GW is the same size or smaller, or all growth happens on the outreach side.
 And we really don't know